greerviau/atrium/README.md

 ![Atrium Logo](assets/atrium.png)

-A unified markdown editor, code editor, file explorer, and terminal for macOS, built on Tauri v2.
+A unified markdown editor, and code editor for macOS, built on Tauri v2.

 ## Prerequisites